 - SCHOLARSHIPS IN MOST CASES ARE GIVEN ON A FIRST COME, FIRST SERVED BASIS, SO WE STRONGLY RECOMMEND THAT YOU APPLY AS SOON AS POSSIBLE ON THE DATES THAT THE APPLICATION PROCESS STARTS IN JANUARY 2018 (SEE BELOW).

 STEP 1: Families submit a complete application.
 You can submit an application throughEmpower Illinois, our designated SGO, as well as the Association of Christian Schools International.
 It is best to apply to BOTH SGOs, to increase your chance or receiving a scholarship.
 You can submit an application to multiple SGOs (as long as they are approved for Region 3) to increase your chance of receiving a scholarship.
-Students can apply beginning at noon on January 31, 2018 with Empower Illinois and on January 22, 2018 with the Association of Christian Schools International.
 AS MENTIONED ABOVE, SCHOLARSHIPS IN MOST CASES ARE GIVEN ON A FIRST COME, FIRST SERVED BASIS, SO WE STRONGLY RECOMMEND THAT YOU APPLY AS SOON AS POSSIBLE ON THE DATES THAT THE APPLICATION PROCESS STARTS.

 STEP 2: Families are notified of their application status.